aleen42/css/codrops/pseudoClass/visited/visited.md

 - The `:visited` pseudo-class can, along with some scripting, be used by websites to attack and "sniff" a user's web browsing history.
 In order to prevent privacy issues caused by this, modern browsers have set limitations on the kind of styles that can be applied to `:visited` links.
 These limitations help protect a user's privacy by preventing scripts from being able to identify and retrieve links that have been visited from a web page.
 The [solution to this privacy issue](http://dbaron.org/mozilla/visited-privacy) was proposed by Mozilla's [David Baron](http://dbaron.org/).
 - Baron's solution limits the CSS properties that can be used to style visited links to **color**, **background-color**, **border-*-color**, **outline-color** and, **column-rule-color.**
 - This means that the above properties are the only properties you can use to style `:visited` links that would actually work.
+- There's also an "anomaly" related to the **background-color** applied to a link using :visited: the background color in the :visited state won’t be applied to the link unless an actual “real” background color is applied to the link prior to its visited state—that is, in its :link state.

 <a href="http://aleen42.github.io/" target="_blank" ><img src="./../../../pic/tail.gif"></a>